autocrypt/autocrypt/doc/level1.rst

      A message without a ``Date`` header, or with a ``Date`` that seems to be in the far future can cause problems for MUAs that encounter the message repeatedly (e.g. re-delivery, subsequent scans, etc).
-An MUA MAY decide to ignore such a message entirely for the purposes of Autocrypt processing.
-If an MUA is capable of associating information with a received message, it could instead save the ``effective date`` of such a message the first time it sees it to avoid accidental re-processing.
+A MUA MAY decide to ignore such a message entirely for the purposes of Autocrypt processing.
+If a MUA is capable of associating information with a received message, it could instead save the ``effective date`` of such a message the first time it sees it to avoid accidental re-processing.